mobidata-bw/x2gbfs/docs/mappings/gbfslight_gbfs_2.3_mapping.md

 This section gives a high level overview of the "GBFS-Light" format and the defined mapping to GBFS.

 The GBFS-Light endpoint returns a JSON file.
-It's `system` property lists.
+It provides a `system` property which lists all available systems.
 For a single system entry, this mapping describes how it is mapped to a complete GBFS feed.

 ## Files